-We believe 2023 was critical in setting the stage for future growth of our Company.
-We completed our general rate review in Montana during the second half of the year and in South Dakota in early 2024 and are hoping the resulting settlements will allow us to recover the cost of providing safe, reliable service, while contributing to earnings growth and achieving our financial objectives.
-We also completed our holding company restructuring near the end of 2023, which better aligned our corporate structure with the utility industry.
-Our net income increased from the prior year.
-For the three-year period ending December 31, 2023, we achieved an ROAE of 7.7 percent and EPS growth rate of 2.2 percent, but our TSR was unfavorable at negative 0.5 percent.
-Thus, we failed to reach target for our long-term incentive awards that vested in 2023.
+We believe 2024 was critical in setting the stage for future growth for our Company.
+We filed general rate reviews in Montana, Nebraska, and South Dakota, settling the South Dakota rate review during the fourth quarter of the year.
+Rate reviews allow us to recover the cost of providing safe, reliable service, while contributing to earnings growth and achieving our financial objectives, which allows us to continue to invest in our system to the benefit of customers and shareholders.
+Other milestones include the completion of the Yellowstone County Generating Station and announcement of the future acquisition of additional ownership interests in the Colstrip Generating Station (with a zero-dollar purchase price), both of which will improve our generation capacity.
+We also made substantial progress on implementing our wildfire mitigation plan, including public safety power shutoff procedures, to help protect our important infrastructure and keep our customers safe.
+In addition, from a growth perspective, we announced the opportunity to serve two large-load data center customers.

-Last year, we worked as safely as ever (equaling our previous best safety performance) and provided highly reliable service to our customers.
-However, our customer satisfaction performance did not align with our strong operational record.
-Thus, we achieved near target performance for our 2023 annual incentive awards.
-Further details regarding these awards and how performance is calculated are provided in the Compensation Discussion and Analysis.
+From a financial perspective, our net income increased from the prior year, and, for the three-year period ended December 31, 2024, we achieved an ROAE of 7.5 percent, an EPS growth rate of 0.9 percent, and our TSR was 6.7 percent (as calculated for our long-term incentive awards).
+Operationally, we worked safely and provided highly reliable service to our customers.
+Additionally, our customer satisfaction performance exceeded target.
+In total, we achieved above target performance for our 2024 annual incentive awards and below target performance for our long-term incentive awards that vested in 2024.
+We provide further details regarding these awards and how performance is calculated in the Compensation Discussion and Analysis.

+2024 Annual 116% Cash Incentive Outcome

-2023 Annual 77% Long-Term Incentive 28% Program Vesting in 2023
+Long-Term Incentive 74% Program Vesting in 2024